- What Is an Anomaly Scan (Level 2 Ultrasound)?

 Last Updated on

 There are three trimesters in pregnancy and each trimester holds its importance in the birth cycle of a child.
-It is essential to get various scans and health check-ups performed during the nine month period to ensure that the baby’s growth is normal and on track.
-An anomaly test or scan is conducted in the second trimester of pregnancy predominantly to track the growth progress of the foetus.
+It is essential to get various scans and health check-ups performed during the pregnancy term to ensure that the baby’s growth is normal and on track.
+An anomaly scan is one such scan that is conducted in the second trimester of pregnancy predominantly to track the growth progress of the foetus.

 During the scan, the sonographer (the person who performs the test) checks the overall growth of the baby’s organs and the formation of the body structure to ensure that the growth is normal.
-Let us understand more about anomaly scan and also answer FAQs in detail.
+Let’s understand more about anomaly scan in detail.

-What is an Anomaly Scan (Ultrasound level 2)?
+What Is an Anomaly Scan (Level 2 Ultrasound)?

-An anomaly scan, also known as the ultrasound level II, is a mid-pregnancy scan that takes a closer look at your baby and the uterus (womb).
+An anomaly scan, also known as the level 2 ultrasound, is a mid-pregnancy scan that takes a closer look at your baby and the uterus (womb).
 In this scan, the sonographer can see whether the baby is developing normally and will also check the position of your placenta, the umbilical cord, and amniotic fluid around the baby.
 This scan is also known as morphology scan or 20-week scan.
-It is important to note that the purpose of this scan is to check your baby’s health and not to determine the gender of the baby.
+It is important to note that the purpose of this scan is to check your baby’s health, and not to determine the gender.

 As mentioned above, an anomaly scan is performed to determine the growth and health of your child, including his structural normalcy.
 It is also done to raise suspicion of any abnormality which might require further testing.
 It involves a head to toe study of the baby including the heart, the liver, the kidneys and the brain.
-In other words, it is mandatory to get this scan done, but it is highly recommended to monitor your child’s growth.
-Getting an anomaly scan procedure done is also an opportunity for the parents to see their child in the womb and have some beautiful memories to carry home in the form of images/pictures of the foetus.
+In other words, it is mandatory to get this scan done to monitor your child’s growth by gauging the development of his organs.
+An anomaly scan is also an opportunity for the parents to have some beautiful memories to carry home in the form of images/pictures of the foetus.

-An anomaly screening is done in the second trimester of pregnancy.
-This is when you are around 20 weeks into pregnancy.
-It can be done anytime between 18th and 23rd week of pregnancy.
-This 18 – 23 weeks pregnant ultrasound test helps ensure that the child’s growth is normal and all critical organs are developing correctly.
+An anomaly screening is done in the second trimester of pregnancy; usually between 18 to 20 weeks into the pregnancy.
+The ultrasound scan helps ensure that the child’s growth is normal and all critical organs are developing correctly.

 How to Prepare for an Anomaly Scan?

-Getting an anomaly test during pregnancy is a normal process, and this does not require any special preparation.
-Here are a few tips that can make the scan quick, comfortable and efficient:
+Getting an anomaly scan during pregnancy is a normal process, and this does not require any special preparation.
+However, some tips like those given below can make the scan quick, comfortable and efficient:

-- It is advised to relax before the scan.
+- It is advisable to relax before the scan.
 Reach the diagnostic centre early and get comfortable.

 - For this scan, it is best to have a full bladder when you come for the test, as the scan cannot be performed on an empty bladder.
-You might have to wait a bit longer if your bladder is not full enough.
+You may reach early and drink enough water before you the scan.

-- Like most other routine pregnancy scans, even anomaly scan requires you to expose the tummy from belly button to the pubic bone and hence it is advised to wear clothing which can be easily adjusted.
-Also, high heels will have to be removed before the test, so it is best to avoid such footwear.
+- Like most other routine pregnancy scans, even anomaly scan requires you to expose the tummy from the belly button to the pubic bone, and hence it is advised to wear clothing which can be easily adjusted.

 - Carry all your previous tests reports and medical records so that they are readily available if needed.